5 easy credit repair tricks to help you borrow money successfully

 There are various factors that lenders look at when it comes to underwriting a loan.
 To keep track of all these factors in today’s credit-driven environment, lenders use FICO scores to put everyone on a standardized scale.
 Doing this is useful in making quick decisions about a borrower’s:

 To repair your credit, follow the steps below and your FICO score will improve accordingly.

 Step 1: Make a plan

-Planning to apply for a loan in advance of actually putting in your application can affect your outcome tremendously.
+Planning to request a loan in advance of actually putting in your application can affect your outcome tremendously.
 If you have a poor credit score, a window of 3-6 months will give you plenty of time to make important changes.
 What is most unfortunate is how little attention people devote to planning.

 A poor (or, less than stellar) credit rating can not only affect your approval status, but it can also affect the amount of interest you will pay.
-As such, planning before applying not only improves your chances for getting approved, but it also saves you money in the long run by lowering your borrowing costs.
+As such, planning before requesting not only improves your chances for getting approved, but it also saves you money in the long run by lowering your borrowing costs.

 Step 2: Decrease your loan balances

 In simple terms, if you are using all of your credit (or worse, exceeding it), you are not likely going to be approved to add yet even more credit to your portfolio of debt.